• Skip to primary navigation

 vegan naan bread Pinterest pin

-Easy vegan naan is better than any store-bought version!
-This soft pliable flatbread is irresistible with dips, vegetable curries, soups, and more!
-It's easily freezable so homemade naan can be enjoyed anytime!
+This easy vegan naan is better than any store-bought version.
+The soft, pliable flatbread is irresistible with dips, vegetable curries, soups, and more.
+It's freezer-friendly, so you can enjoy homemade naan anytime.

 Soft vegan naan bread stacked on a black plate.

-Although naan is mostly enjoyed at Indian restaurants or prepackaged from the store, it usually isn't vegan.
+Although naan is often enjoyed at Indian restaurants or purchased prepackaged from the store, it isn't always vegan.

-Traditional recipes are made with yogurt or milk, eggs, and sometimes brushed with melted butter.
+Traditional naan is typically made with yogurt or milk, eggs, and is sometimes brushed with melted butter.

 Jump to: